 I'm a writer who challenges the conventional wisdom on subjects that broadly touch people's lives.
 Over decades of work as a journalist and author, I have examined how accepted practices in one era had unexpected and often devastating consequences in the years that followed.

 I believe that sweeping historical trends must be explored through the stories of the lives of the people who are most deeply affected by them.
 To fully investigate the story I tell in American Baby, I interviewed sources and visited archives in a dozen states from Oregon to Florida, as well as France and Israel.

-My most recent book, "Her Best-Kept Secret: Why Women Drink -- And How They Can Regain Control," was a New York Times bestseller.
-It looked at why women's consumption of alcohol has risen so sharply, how the 80-year-old faith-and-abstinence based program of Alcoholics Anonymous can be harmful to women, and which evidence-based treatments can help those who drink too much.
-I expanded my reporting on that subject for a piece in The Atlantic Monthly called “The Irrationality of Alcoholics Anonymous,” which questioned the U.S.'s over-reliance on AA even as dozens of other treatments have proven to be more effective The book, and the magazine piece, touched a chord among hundreds of thousands of people for whom 12-step treatment had failed, and the story generated among the most comments in the Atlantic's history.
+My previous book, Her Best-Kept Secret: Why Women Drink -- And How They Can Regain Control, was a New York Times bestseller.
+It looked at why womens' consumption of alcohol has risen so sharply, how the 85-year-old faith-based program of Alcoholics Anonymous can be harmful to women, and which evidence-based treatments can help those who drink too much.